 FICUS CARICA PURPUREA

 This is the tree that is grown worldwide to produce plum-sized, juicy, sweet purple/brown figs and although there are hundreds of cultivars this is still a favourite.
 Fruits will ripen from midsummer onwards in the UK but earlier in warmer countries.
 These are good, fertile seeds and are ready-stratified for sowing.
-Fruit from seedlings may vary but all should be superb fruits.
+Fruit from seedlings may vary but all will be superb fruits.

 These seeds have already been thoroughly cleaned and should be sown into a well-drained, sandy compost at any time of the year, and covered thinly with sand or grit and kept moist.
 Keep at between 20-25 degrees C. Seeds sometimes germinate within 4 to 6 weeks although some may take very much longer so please be patient.
 Plant out in the open ground in warmer countries or in a large container elsewhere.